vessels-tech/papers/2018_03_28_six_week_plan.md

 - Follow up with Basant.
 Let him know that we are going full time.
 This means more focus on MyWell.
 Ask for advice, support, connections for making this work. [ ]
 - Come up with 5+ start up ideas in the passionate areas space [ ]
 - Post on IOTA Devs for Hire [ ]
+- Start brainstorming future for 4PBot [ ]

 ## Passionate Areas: